Shared Metadata for Data-Centric Materials Science: Towards FAIR metadata schemas for computational materials science

-The {\em \mbox{NOMAD} Metainfo} is inspired by the CML, in particular in being hierarchical/modular.
-Each instance of each metadata-schema item is uniquely identified, so that it can be (and, in the \mbox{NOMAD} Archive, is) associated with a URL for its convenient accessibility.
-An instance of a metadata-schema item is the pairing of the item with a specific value from a {\em data object}, where the pairing operation is performed by a dedicated parser.
+in the search bar at \url{https://nomad-lab.eu/prod/v1/gui/search/entries}.
+In this example, key-value pairs are visible as well as the nested-section structuring.

 The modularity and uniqueness together allow for a straightforward extensibility including customization, i.e., introduction of metadata-schema items that do not need to be shared among all users, but may be used by a smaller subset of users, without conflicts.

 In Fig. \ref{fig:flowchart}, the solid arrows stand for the relationship {\em is contained in} between section-type metadata.
-Very few examples of quantity-type metadata are listed in each box/section.
+A few examples of quantity-type metadata are listed in each box/section.
 Such metadata are also in an {\em is-contained-in} relationship with the section they are listed in.
 The dashed arrows symbolize the relationship {\em has reference in}.
 In practice, in the example of an {\em Output} section, the quantity-type metadata contained in such a section are evaluated for a given system described in a {\em System} section and for a given physical model described in a {\em Method} section.
 So, the section {\em Output} contains a reference to the specific {\em System} and {\em Method} sections holding the necessary input information.
 At the same time, the {\em Output} section {\em is contained in} a given {\em Atomistic-code run} section.
 These relationships among metadata already build a basic ontology, induced by the way computational data are produced in practice, by means of workflows and code runs.
-This aspect will be reexamined in Section \ref{sec:onto}.
+This aspect will be reexamined in Section ``Outlook on ontologies in materials science''.